 A parent is encouraged to inform the district if his or her child is experiencing homelessness.
-District staff can share resources that may be able to assist families.

-For more information on services for students who are homeless, contact the district's homeless education liaison:
+For more information on services for students who are homeless, contact the district's homeless education liaison, Dale Latham, Assistant Superintendent, at 940-274-2602.